MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-custom-image-provisioning-errors.md

 **N<sup>2</sup>:** If the OS is Linux specialized, and it's uploaded as a generalized image, the new VM will run with the original computer name, username and password, which causes a provisioning failure error.

+### Resolution for upload errors

+To resolve these errors, upload the original VHD from your on-premises environment using the same setting as the operating system (generalized or specialized).
+If you upload it as generalized, make sure to run the `-deprovision` command first.

-### Provisioning timeout error scenarios
+### Provisioning timeout error

 When a Linux generalized OS is uploaded as specialized, it might result in a provisioning timeout error, causing the VM to get stuck during provisioning.
 This issue typically occurs due to the fundamental differences in configuration between generalized and specialized images.
+For more information about the differences, see the [Comparison of specialized disks and generalized disks in Azure](#comparison-of-specialized-disks-and-generalized-disks-in-azure) section in this article.

-Here are some possible scenarios and their explanations:
+Here are some possible scenarios and the explanations of the provisioning timeout error:

 #### Scenario 1: Persistent network configuration conflicts